 Students applying for credit:

-Students enrolled in the Colloquium meet separately with Professor Murphy for an additional two-hour seminar on Wednesday.
+Students enrolled in the Colloquium meet separately with Professor Waldron for an additional two-hour seminar on Wednesday.
 One hour is devoted to a review of the preceding Thursday’s Colloquium discussion, and one hour in preparation for the Colloquium of the following day.
 Students are asked to write short papers weekly, and each student is asked to make two or more oral presentations to the seminar during the term.
 Each student is asked to expand one of his/her weekly papers, or oral presentations, for a final term paper.

-Professors Liam Murphy and Samuel Scheffler
+Professors Jeremy Waldron and Samuel Scheffler